peteonrails/zfs-on-clear-linux/README.md

 ZFS when a new kernel is released (until I have DKMS working).

 In this configuration, clr-boot-manager will install your new kernel, which may or may not work with zfs.ko.

+- DKMS may not have rebuilt the module
+- DKMS may not have autoinstalled the module
+- The new kernel might introduce breaking changes that prevent zfs from compiling

-You may end up having to recompile zfs.ko with updated code, or zfs *might* not compile at all with the new kernel.
-So, be sure you don't put anything on that ZFS pool that you would need in order to rebuild kernel modules.
+You may end up having to manually recompile zfs.ko with the new kernel code, and zfs *might* not compile at all with the new kernel. **So, be sure you don't put anything on that ZFS pool that you would need in order to rebuild kernel modules.**

-To reiterate: if you use ZFS for your CLR_ROOT, then clr-boot-manager will no longer automatically install new kernels for you: you'll have to set them up manually when updated kernels are available.
-Hopefully, the last paragraph makes clear why *this is a good thing*.

 ## Prerequisites